mateusolvr/desafio_neoway/README.md

 ### Execution

-Onde inside the folder `neoway` execute the command:
+Once inside the folder `neoway` execute the command:
 ```console
 docker-compose up
 ```

 After a few seconds, your data will be cleaned and validated inside your database.

+### Useful commands

+Here are a few other useful commands if one judges necessary.

+`docker-compose up -d`: Runs the docker-compose in the background.

+`docker-compose images`: Check all docker images.

+`docker-compose ps`: Check all docker containers.

+`docker-compose stop`: Stop services.

+`docker-compose rm`: Remove stopped containers.

+`docker-compose down`: Remove all docker containers.